-From about 1550 onward, the Mantuan antiquary and architect Jacopo Strada (1515–1588) created a thirty-volume corpus for the Augsburg banker and politician Hans Jakob Fugger (1516–1575), depicting coins of the Roman Empire from Gaius Julius Caesar to Charles V: the Magnum ac Novum Opus.
+From about 1550 onwards, the Mantuan antiquary and architect Jacopo Strada (1515–1588) created a thirty-volume corpus for the Augsburg banker and politician Hans Jakob Fugger (1516–1575), depicting coins of the Roman Empire from Gaius Julius Caesar to Charles V: the Magnum ac Novum Opus.
 Now preserved in the Gotha Research Library, it contains almost nine thousand drawings of Roman Imperial coins.
-Strada also created an eleven-volume coin catalogue, A. A. A. NumismatΩn Antiquorum ΔΙΑΣΚΕΥΕ, manuscripts of which are preserved in Vienna and in Prague, which contains coin descriptions that, Strada claimed, complemented the Magnum ac Novum Opus.
+Strada also created an eleven-volume coin catalogue, A. A. A. NumismatΩn Antiquorum ΔΙΑΣΚΕΥΕ, of which two surviving manuscripts are preserved in Vienna and in Prague.
+The latter work contains coin descriptions that, Strada claimed, complemented the Magnum ac Novum Opus.
 In a project funded by the German Research Foundation (DFG), images and texts have been combined for the first time.
-The two works have been studied in their mutual relationship, and have been placed in their antiquarian-numismatic and art historical context.
-The first results of this combination of diverse scholarly approaches are published in the present volume.
-They reveal numerous new aspects and perspectives of antiquarian scholarship during the second half of the sixteenth century, and thus represent an important contribution to the history of antiquarian studies, in particular of early numismatics.
+The two works have been studied in their relationship to each other and have been placed in their antiquarian-numismatic and art historical context.
+The first results of this combination of diverse scholarly approaches are published in this volume.
+They include numerous new aspects of and perspectives on antiquarian scholarship during the second half of the sixteenth century, and thus represent an important contribution to the history of antiquarian studies, in particular of early numismatics.

-In eight chapters, each of which traces pre-modern entanglements, some of which also present themselves as aberrations or confusions, a Hamburg physician, for example, sets out in search of Turkish martial drugs; the philosopher Leibniz researches the earliest Chinese characters; Spaniards in Peruvian Potosí have to see how the devil is worshipped in the mines, and a collector of the Lord's Prayer despairs of the vocabulary of the African Khoikhoi.
+In eight chapters, each of which traces pre-modern entanglements that sometimes present themselves as aberrations or confusions, a Hamburg physician, for example, sets out in search of Turkish combat drugs; the philosopher Leibniz researches the earliest Chinese characters; Spaniards in Peruvian Potosí have to see how the devil is worshipped in the mines, and a collector of the Lord's Prayer despairs of the vocabulary of the African Khoikhoi.

-Whether beard, bald head, wig or plait, long, short or high hairstyle - the hairstyle always says something.
-It can be about visible demarcations between religions, denominations, ethnic groups or statuses, about an individual desire for distinction, an expression of emotions, or humiliation by others, for example when shaving one's beard or head of hair.
-Knowledge about historical hair fashions and their meaning has been fed into contemporary debates throughout the Middle Ages and the early modern period.
+Whether beard, bald pate, wig or plait, long, short or bouffant – the hairstyle always says something.
+It can connote visible demarcations between religions, denominations, ethnic groups or statuses, an individual desire for distinction, an expression of emotions, or humiliation by others, for example in shaving a beard or head of hair.
+Knowledge about historical hair fashions and their meaning has fed into contemporary debates throughout the Middle Ages and the early modern period.

-The authors, who tap into a broad spectrum of literary, religious, political, scholarly and pharmaceutical sources as well as artistic works, understand the cultural history of hair as its history of knowledge at the same time.
+The authors, who tap into a broad spectrum of literary, religious, political, scholarly and pharmaceutical sources as well as artistic works, simultaneously understand the cultural history of hair as its history of knowledge.
 They discuss how knowledge about hair practices and meanings was archived, circulated and instrumentalised as an argument in 'hair-loving' societies.
-In the process, disciplines that traditionally work in text philology and object history are combined with current social and body-historical questions.
+In the process, disciplines that traditionally work with text philology and object history are combined with current social and body-historical questions.